winitzki/scall/tutorial/programming_dhall.md

 In other cases (such as the composition of two applicative contrafunctors), the result is not necessarily applicative.
 A counterexample is `P a = a → p` and `Q a = a → q`, where `p` and `q` are fixed monoidal types that are assumed to be different and unrelated.
-Both `P` and `Q` are applicative contrafunctors, but their composition `R = Compose P Q`, which can be written out as `R a = (a → q) → p`, is a functor that is not applicative (as far as the author knows).
+Both `P` and `Q` are applicative contrafunctors, but their composition `R = Compose P Q`, which can be written out as `R a = (a → q) → p`, is a functor that is not applicative [as far as the author knows](https://stackoverflow.com/questions/79148048/).

 When `p` and `q` were the same type, `p = q`, the functor `R a = (a → p) → p` _is_ applicative.
-(It is known as the "continuation monad", and every monad in Dhall is also an applicative functor.)
+It is known as the "continuation monad", and every monad in Dhall is also an applicative functor.

 ### Reverse applicative functors and contrafunctors